@mobile-surfaces/surface-contracts

 }

-const snapshot = result.value; // typed LiveSurfaceSnapshotThe same ~standard surface is consumable from Valibot, ArkType, @standard-schema/spec runners, any library that speaks Standard Schema.
+const snapshot = result.value; // typed LiveSurfaceSnapshotThe same ~standard surface is consumable from Valibot, ArkType, @standard-schema/spec runners, and any other library that speaks Standard Schema.
 A live assertion in this package's test suite pins this behavior, so the interop is a public boundary, not an accident.

 JSON Schema

 Backends that aren't on TypeScript can validate against the published JSON Schema, which is generated by z.toJSONSchema and is oneOf-shaped per the discriminator.
 Non-TS validators get the same kind ↔ slice enforcement TypeScript consumers do.
+Every field carries a description keyword so the schema is also usable as an LLM tool-use document.

 The canonical URL is pinned to major.minor so a future minor that adds a kind branch publishes at a new URL without invalidating existing references: